Safeguarding

 • Course Content

-• Role-plays to practise and strengthen your skills
+*Participate in role-play activities to practise and enhance your interpreting skills

-• How to make basic interventions when interpreting
+*Apply techniques to make appropriate basic interventions during interpreting sessions

 • Progression Next Steps